 Soon you will leave the tourist center to discover trendy Leopoldstadt, a vibrant and multi-ethnic community that so successfully revived its Jewish heritage.
 In fact, the owner of the local kosher wine shop will tell you more about life in his neck of the woods.
 From the Leopoldstadt you will then take the metro to equally trendy Freihaus quarter next to Naschmarkt.
 What I love most about this tour is that it includes visits to weird-and-wonderful Vollpension (photo) and lovely Silberwirt, that I regularly recommend to my trip planning clients!
 With all this action you will find that the three hours will pass in a flash.

 Vienna City Walking Tour

-Vienna Walking Tours.
-The city walking tour is both informative and fun.
+More than other tours, this city walking tour is both informative and fun.
 You will join people who love to hear hard facts AND historic anecdotes.
-The 2.5 hour walking tour covers highlights such as St. Stephen’s Cathedral, Heroes Square in front of the Imperial Palace, Vienna City Hall, and the Austrian Parliament.
-You will also explore on of the most mystic places to visit in Vienna: Minoritenkirche, where parts of the Da Vinci Code were filmed.
+Bottomline, the 2.5 hour walking tour covers highlights such as St. Stephen’s Cathedral, Heroes Square in front of the Imperial Palace, Vienna City Hall, and the Austrian Parliament.
+You will also explore one of the most mystic places to visit in Vienna: Minoritenkirche, where parts of the Da Vinci Code were filmed.

-The tour is popular with young to middle aged people and a good way to connect with other travellers.
-Find out more about the tour.
+As to the participants’ mix, this tour is popular with young to middle aged people and a good way to connect with other travellers.

 Themed Vienna Walking Tours